mrudula-gudipudi/customer-segmentation-analytics/README.md

 📌 Summary

-This project applied segmentation analytics to unify and analyze customer data from a major financial institution, enabling targeted marketing and improved customer experience.
+This project applied segmentation analytics to unify and analyze customer data from Chase bank, enabling targeted marketing and improved customer experience.
 By integrating disparate datasets into a centralized platform, we were able to deliver actionable insights that drove measurable business value.

-⚠️ Note: Data is anonymized for confidentiality.
-This README summarizes the methodology and outcomes.

 🎯 Objectives